CertifaiAI/learn-java-the-certifai-way/java-core/src/main/java/ai/certifai/logging/intro.md

 **Logback**

 Logback is one of the most widely used logging frameworks in the Java Community.
-It was meant to become a successor for Log4j v1 and it is designed by the same author.
-It is faster and has a smaller footprint than other existing logging systems and supports SLF4J natively.
+It was meant to become a successor for Log4j v1, and it is designed by the same author.
+It is faster and has a smaller footprint than other existing logging systems, and it supports SLF4J natively.